moechofe/lowresrmx/asset.dev/manual.md

 ### Sound API

-TODO: Link to how sound work
+The fantasy hardware simulates 4 voices to play sound effects and music.
+See [Sound](#sound) for an overview.

 #### `PLAY voice,pitch[,length] [SOUND sound]`

 Play a note at the `pitch` on the `voice` with an optional `length` and `sound`.

-Check the [pitch references](#pitch-values>) to learn which pitch conrespond to which notes.
+Check the [pitch references](#pitch-values) to learn which pitch correspond to which notes.

 `length` use 1/60 of seconds as units with the maximum being 255, so 4.25 seconds.
 A length of 0 means that the sound will not stop until another sound is played on the same `voice`.